Space-Eternity-3/SE3-Website/src/pages/about.md

 ## Potions

-There are 6 potions in the game.
-They give you some very useful instant effects.
-You can obtain them by combining common materials with magic ingredients in crafting or getting them from cementery treasures.
+There are currently 6 types of potions available.
+They give you some very useful effects.
+You can obtain them by combining common materials with magic ingredients in crafting or by getting them from cementery treasures.
 You can use your potion by clicking RMB on a screen when holding it.
 If you can't use a potion because of no future effect there will appear text "Potion blocked" so that you won't waste it.
 Here is the list of all potions and their properties: